 For people whose obesity comes partly from water retention, we recommend consuming horsetail, which is mainly a diuretic.
 This plant can increase the amount of urine the body produces by up to 30%.
 It’s also very healthy because it helps to eliminate toxins.

 This plant can be found in summertime in humid areas, close to rivers, lakes or swamps, and especially in clay soil.
 The best part to use is the stalk, not the leaves.
 Just hang a bunch of stalks and leave them to dry.

 Dandelion is one of the most purifying medicinal plants out there, and if you want to reach your ideal weight, you need to first get rid of the toxins that your body has accumulated.
-Dandelion is also a diuretic, meaning it can help your body correctly digest fats and regulate glucose levels.
+It’s also a diuretic, meaning it can help your body correctly digest fats and regulate glucose levels.

-How do I drink them?
+How do I drink medicinal plants?

 In order to benefit from these medicinal plants, you should drink them daily as a tea, and drink about three cups per day.
 Another alternative is to drink these plants’ extracts, which you can buy in an herbalist shop.
 In this case, you should drink them along with several glasses of water per day.

 You should start out with at least two cups of these liquids on an empty stomach.
 Then, drink any remaining teas or extracts at mid-morning or mid-afternoon.
 Try to not drink them before going to bed so that you don’t have to get up and go to the bathroom in the middle of night, and so that their stimulating properties don’t keep you up.

 You can always add a bit of lemon juice to these drinks to make their properties even stronger.
 If you want to sweeten them, you should only use stevia so that you won’t add any extra calories.